magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-cron.md

 If you're implementing cron for a custom module, it's your choice of whether or not to use the `default` group or a different group.

-To configure a cron group for your module, create `<your module base dir>/<vendorname>/module-<name>/etc/crontab.xml` with the following contents:
+To configure a cron group for your module, create `<your component base dir>/<vendorname>/module-<name>/etc/crontab.xml` with the following contents:

 	<config>
     	<group id="<group_name>">